-The Whakaraupō Partnership will champion the delivery of this plan by preparing a work programme which will identify a lead for each project.
-The 'project lead' does not have to be from a partner organisation; there are lots of different organisations and people who 'lead' projects within Whakaraupō/ Lyttelton Harbour already contributing to the kaupapa of this plan.
-For this reason, The Whakaraupō Partnership will support and encourage these (and new) groups to become 'leads' for projects in Whaka Ora, Healthy Harbour.
+The partners - Ngāti Wheke, Environment Canterbury, Christchurch City Council, Te Rūnanga o Ngāi Tahu and Lyttelton Port Company - will champion the delivery of this plan by preparing and publishing an annual work programme which will identify a lead for each project.
+The 'project lead' does not have to be from a partner organisation; there are lots of different organisations and people who 'lead' projects within Whakaraupō/Lyttelton Harbour already contributing to the kaupapa of this plan.
+For this reason, the partners will support and encourage these (and new) groups to become 'leads' for projects in Whaka Ora, Healthy Harbour.
 This will ensure that we are all working in a collaborative and supportive way.

 We know that it is important to have targets for measuring how the plan is progressing.
 However at the moment there is not enough baseline information to identify appropriate targets to measure change.
 For this reason, there are no targets identified in this document.
-The Partners recognise the role and need for targets and therefore there is a specific focus on research and monitoring to provide enough information set targets to inform our progress in the future.
+The Partners recognise the role and need for targets and therefore there is a specific focus on research and monitoring to provide enough information to set targets that inform our progress in the future.